Wiki · Individual Player · Last reviewed June 15, 2026

 This style is influential because it is neither lab marketing nor detached commentary.
 It is working software literacy: test the model, cite the source, publish the failure, explain the mechanism, and leave enough detail for others to reproduce the claim.

 His writing on "AI slop" is another example.
-The term was already circulating, but Willison's May 2024 essay helped make it a usable public label for low-quality, machine-generated content produced without adequate editorial care.
+The term was already circulating, but Willison's May 2024 posts helped make it a usable public label for low-quality, machine-generated content produced or distributed without adequate editorial care.

 Central Tensions